 Next time you might need to take a few more classes or do some additional study, but with more exams comes more chances to recover from poor results.

-Exam myths busted #2: your parents will be ashamed of your poor results
+Your parents will be ashamed of your poor results

 Parental shame is one exam myth that causes many young people to carry a crippling level of expectation upon their shoulders.
 What young people might interpret as pressure to avoid the shame of poor results is often well-intentioned encouragement from our parents.
 Sometimes they do it poorly.